Short Right Leg Syndrome - Signs and Symptoms

-I estimate the majority of leg length differences to be typically less than 10mm.
-5mm to 10mm I can clearly detect.
+Leg length differences estimated between 10mm and 20mm are common.
 Less than 5mm we will be seeing signs but actually detecting difference may be a challenge and I am uncertain.
-15mm is big and normally expect acute back pain and high degree of rotation at the hip of the longer leg and all that goes with it.
+15mm is big and normally expect back pain and high degree of rotation at the hip of the longer leg and all that goes with it.
 25mm is huge but I have one client with this (determined by a Chiropractor with x-ray) and he is just fine clomping around like a pirate on a peg leg totally unaffected by it...a boxer so enormously fit and strong his torso maintains its integrity...when older, out of shape drinking beer on the couch and watching reruns it may be a different story.
 Twice I have sighted leg length differences in the order of 35mm.
 Both were experiencing acute symptoms and dysfunction.
 Neither wished to acknowledge the condition or engage in treatment.

 When one leg is longer than the other, standing both legs evenly planted feels uncomfortable...the higher hip throwing an unhealthy tilt into the spine.
 Unconsciously we make a postural flop, anteriorly rotating the hip on the side of the longer leg.
 This is an anatomical adjustment pulling the left leg upwards and we feel better.
 The hip rotating about the SIJ is a cam adjustment for the hip joint at the acetabulum which rotates about the SIJ posteriorly and superiorly on an arc with a radius of approximately 120mm...this has the potential to pull the limb upward by up to 20mm in cases of very high range rotation of 30 degrees, adjusting the apparent leg length, levelling the hips to some degree.
 This is good because it is protecting the spine.
 It is bad because the left sacroiliac joint rotated anteriorly is causing chronic tightness in the soft tissue of the joint by a mechanism analogous to a Spanish Windlass.
 It is rarely sufficient to compensate fully for the leg length difference and sign of scoliosis results.